Time-Latitude Distribution of Prominences for 10 Solar Cycles: A study using Kodaikanal, Meudon and Kanzelhohe Data: Analysis of Data

-To estimate the large scale intensity variation outside the solar disc, resized $512\times 512$ images were blurred using 2D median filter of size $15\times15$ pixels and the filtered image was subsequently resized to original size of $4096\times4096$.
-This method has been commonly used to estimate asymmetric center-to-limb variation of intensity in full disc solar Ca~{\sc ii}~K images \citep{{2010SoPh..264...31B},{2016ApJ...827...87C}}.
-The raw image was thereafter divided with the median filtered image to generate a normalized image of minimal near-limb intensity fluctuation.
-Using the informations obtained from Hough transform, we generated disc centered normalized images with a margin of $30\%$ of the disc radii ($r$, in pixels) on both sides of solar disc to have provision of detecting large prominences.
+Using the information obtained from Hough transform, we generated disc centered normalized images with a margin of $30\%$ of the disc radii ($r$, in pixels) on both sides of solar disc to have provision of detecting large prominences.
 All the disc centered images of size $(2\lfloor{1.3r}\rceil+1)\times(2\lfloor{1.3r}\rceil+1)$ ($\lfloor{.}\rceil$ stands for the nearest integer function or the rounding operation) were converted to images of size $4096\times4096$.
 This step made disc radii constant throughout the study time.
-It can be seen from Figure~\ref{stat}a that the raw images have north-south pole marking denoted by double and single dots outside solar disc for north and south poles respectively.
-By detecting those we found the exact angle by which the image has to be rotated so that the North pole will be located right in upward direction.
+Because of the change of Sun-Earth distance over a year the radial extent of the images ($1.3r$ or 2048 pixels) varies between 1226 arcsec and 1265 arcsec.
+Also, in terms of image scale this variation is within $\approx$ 0.6 -- 0.62 arcsec/pixel.
+It can be seen from Figure~\ref{rawim}a that the raw images have north-south pole marking denoted by double and single dots outside solar disc for north and south poles respectively.
+These dots were placed manually on the photographic plates/films considering p-angle astronomical ephemerides and rotation of images due to instrument over a day.
+They ensure alignment of images post digitization as small errors may occur while placing the plates inside digitizer unit.
+By detecting those dots we found the angle by which the image has to be rotated so that the North pole will be located right in upward direction.
 The region within a radius of $1600$ pixels was removed to get rid of any effect due to any misalignment of blocking disc in the instrument and the actual solar disc.
 It is worth mentioning that the misalignment causes a stretch of solar limb to be connected to the actual prominences causing over-detection.
-A representative calibrated image from the raw image depicted in Figure~\ref{stat}a is shown in Figure~\ref{cal}a.
+A representative calibrated image from the raw image depicted in Figure~\ref{rawim}a is shown in Figure~\ref{calim}a.